SebaGraz/ParallelMH/README.md

 # ParallelMH
-Parallel algorithms for Metropolis Hasting Mrkov chains with Picard Map
+This repository contains the code that can be used to reproduce the simulations of the manuscirpt "S. Grazzi and G. Zanella.
+Parallel computations for Metropolis Markov chains with Picard maps".